 The Wright Center hosts regular events intended to bring together VCU researchers and experts with the community and stakeholders in order to advance understanding of VCU’s work and increase community engagement.

 The Wright Center’s Health Equity Series is a quarterly exploration and community discussion of health disparities in collaboration with partners locally, in Virginia and nationwide.

 VCU faculty, VCU Health medical providers and expert guests from the community present on the latest research, listen to attendees and plan a way forward – through community-engaged research and increased awareness for all.
 Panelists speak to advances and gaps in the research and share resources on minority health.

-- June 14, 2022 – Disadvantaged Outcomes: Assessing Opioid Abuse in Rural Populations
+- September 13, 2022 – Disadvantaged Outcomes: Assessing Opioid Abuse in Rural Populations – Register

 - Black Lives, Black Lungs – November 10, 2020